philmtd/css-fx-layout/README.md

 This is a lightweight and modular SCSS flexbox library.
 It is inspired by Angular's [Flex-Layout](https://github.com/angular/flex-layout) and can replace the most popular functions of the (by now deprecated) Angular library.

+**Info:** This library is actively maintained and is already feature-complete, functioning as intended.
+Future releases will focus primarily on providing bug fixes and addressing similar issues to ensure a smooth user experience.

 ## Features

 This library gives you the option between using CSS classes or data-attributes.
 Both options give you the same features but the CSS classes can be more verbose when you want a more complex layout.